ploomber/ploomber/doc/get-started/basic-concepts.rst

 `Click here <https://papermill.readthedocs.io/en/stable/usage-parameterize.html>`_
 for information on adding tags to ``.ipynb`` files.

-The previous code won't run as is: we only declared the names of the upstream tasks but we don't know where to load input from or where to save the current tasks's output.
+The previous code won't run as it is.
+It contains the list of upstream tasks, but we don't know the products generated by them.
+Furthermore, we don't know where to same the output of this task.

 During execution, Ploomber injects a new cell, with ``product`` and ``upstream`` variables.

 .. image:: https://ploomber.io/doc/injected-cell.png